-Using Virtual Reality for training can cost tens, if not hundreds, of thousands.
+Using Virtual Reality in Singapore for training can cost tens, if not hundreds, of thousands.
 Prior to making such a weighty decision, some desire to understand Virtual Reality better and see if there are baby-steps that could be made.
 Such steps can increase understanding and lead to better decision making.

-Due to it’s positive track record with governmental VR projects, VizioFly had been invited in April to conduct workshops at the Singapore Civil Service College and the Institute of Adult Learning.
-The thrust of such workshops was to give participants a basic understanding of 360°, Virtual Reality hardware and production.
+Due to its positive track record with governmental VR projects, VizioFly had been invited in April to conduct workshops at the Singapore Civil Service College and the Institute of Adult Learning.
+The thrust of such workshops was to give participants a basic understanding of 360°, Virtual Reality hardware, and production.

 Insights from Our IAL Workshop.
 With the novelty of Virtual Reality, discussions were naturally buzzing with energy.
 Questions were thrown, use-cases were mooted and costings were bandied around.
 At the conclusion of such sessions, participants were able to glean valuable insights on